vlang/vsl/vlas/README.md

 ## LAPACKE Backend

-Use the flag `-d lapacke` to use the LAPACKE backend.
+Use the flag `-d lapacke` to use the LAPACKE backend (enabled by default for now).

 ### Install dependencies